jonahbishop/cs-5914-wsc/README.md

 ## 3. Project Setup

 We used CloudLab.us for the cluster of devices.
 The cluster consisted of 3 Ubuntu 20.04 nodes connected in a small lan topology.
 We used our own profile to instantiate the experiment so that we could have data persistence across our experiments.
 The profile is under the ```/cloud-lab-profile``` directory.
-For the specific versions and dependencies, see ```SETUP.md``` under the ```/docs``` directory.
+For the specific versions and dependencies, see ```README.md``` under the ```/docs``` directory and ```requirements.txt```.

 ***